I have to confess something. Maybe you’ll also relate.

-Parinirvana Temple and Stupa
+1. Parinirvana Temple and Stupa

 Stupas are a holy shrine and a place of meditation in religious beliefs.

-Burmese Temple and Golden Stupa
+2. Golden Stupa

-Ramabhar Stupa and Matha Kuar Shrine
+3. Ramabhar Stupa and Matha Kuar Shrine

 Around 1.5 km from the Nirvana temple, Ramabhar Stupa, widely known as Makutabandhana Chaitya, is supposedly the place where the ashes of Buddha are kept.

-It holds a blue stone statue of Buddha which was found by Carlleyle in excavations of 1876.
-Back then, the statue was broken in two pieces when it was excavated but was later restored and established in this temple in the year 1972.
+It holds a bluestone statue of Buddha which was found by Carlleyle in the excavation of 1876.
+Back then, the figure was broken into two pieces when it was excavated but was later restored and established in this temple in 1972.

-The statue illustrates Buddha sitting in a ‘bhoomisparsh mudra’ under a Bodhi tree!
+The statue illustrates Buddha sitting in a ‘Bhoomisparsh Mudra’ under a Bodhi tree!
 Beliefs say that Buddha gave his last sermon at this place.

-Likewise in the Nirvana temple complex, ancient ruins out of excavations can also be found in the surrounding area of the shrine.
+Likewise, in the Nirvana temple complex, ancient ruins out of excavations can also be found in the surrounding area of the shrine.

-Wat Thai Chalermraj Buddhist Temple and Monastery
+4. Wat Thai Chalermraj Buddhist Temple and Monastery